Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/12/overloaded-steps-in-specflow.md

     And the third line should not be bound
 ```

-The specification says it all – I have defined a step for the second line:
+The specification says it all - I have defined a step for the second line:

-> And this line accepts “a string” in
+> And this line accepts "a string" in

-But I haven’t defined a step for the third line:
+But I haven't defined a step for the third line:

-> And this line accepts “a string” in and “another string” in
+> And this line accepts "a string" in and "another string" in

 However, thanks to the following step definition, both lines happily get matched.